 If you're in doubt, it's better to underbake than to overbake the cake.
 The high amount of chocolate in the cake means your cake will only firm up when you take it out of the oven.

-If you're serving a smaller crowd (or just yourself), you can bake a smaller quantity of this vegan gluten free chocolate cake in a smaller cake tin for a shorter amount of time.
+If you make a smaller portion, I'd recommend baking the cake in a smaller cake pan for a shorter amount of time.
 Alternatively, this flourless chocolate torte bakes very well as cupcakes and small pudding jars.
-The baking time will depend on the size of your baking tin!
+The baking time will depend on the size of your baking pan!

-If you'd like an EXTRA fudgy chocolate cake, increase the amount of applesauce to 2 cups (245g) which is pictured below.
+Yes, to do this, increase the amount of applesauce to 2 cups (245g).
+This extra fudgy cake is pictured below (which is different from the first few pictures in this post).
 The texture is like fudge or a truffle with the smallest amount of crumb/fluffiness.
-I personally prefer the cake with less applesauce (main pictures of this post).
+I personally prefer the cake with less applesauce.

-I do not recommend using a liquid sweetener such as maple syrup instead of the coconut sugar.
-There is already a lot of liquid in the recipe so adding maple syrup make the cake extremely dense.
+I do not recommend using a liquid sweetener such as maple syrup instead of coconut sugar.
+There is already a lot of liquid in the recipe so adding maple syrup makes the cake extremely dense.